Local History/Newburgh Free Library: Local History Room

 Purchases, Gifts and Loans

 The Library Director approves all materials purchases.
 Donations will be accepted as an unrestricted gift.
+Donations must be accepted by the Library Director or Local History Librarian by prior arrangement.
 Items will not accepted on deposit except by a separate signed agreement that is approved by the library board.
 The only exception is the temporary loan of items for exhibition.
 Under special circumstances, items from the Newburgh Free Library will be loaned to the other institutions for exhibition.